Nothing destroys the appearance of attractive landscaping like nasty weeds!

 Unfortunately, while this works well while it lasts, it is not long-lasting.
-Plastic casing surrounds the metal claws, which is prone to snapping.
+A plastic casing surrounds the metal claws, which are prone to snapping.

 Fiskars could make an unbeatable weeder by replacing the plastic with metal or fiberglass.
 It’s best applied on damp soil right now.
 Even so, you might find yourself needing to replace it sooner than you anticipated.

 - When weeding, there’s no need to bend over or twist your back because the root will come right out of the ground.
 It’s also a lot of fun to use.

 - Plastic components are simply not durable enough.